-This is the area in which the Focus – in both hatchback and estate forms - has always excelled, and happily, that’s still the case here.
+Traditionally, driver engagement has always been the area in which the Focus – in both hatchback and estate forms - has excelled, and happily, that’s still the case here.
 It feels sophisticated and grown up at all times, because the ride is compliant, comfortable and superbly controlled at all speeds, while exterior noises are also extremely well isolated.
 And despite that impressive comfort, you still have every ounce of trademark Focus agility.
 There’s bags of grip, body movements are really well tied down, and the steering gives you quick responses and a decent amount of feel.
 The car flows really nicely from bend to bend, giving you a feeling of safety, as well as putting a smile on your face.

 What’s more, that’s all on the most basic suspension setup on offer.
 Cars with the bigger petrol and diesel engines have a more sophisticated setup on the rear end, and although the ride is even smoother with this arrangement fitted, the difference is very marginal indeed.
 The Active models, meanwhile, have a suspension that’s jacked-up by 30mm, but again, this makes very little difference to how the car behaves.
 So, rest assured that whatever Focus you pick, you’ll have a car that’s fabulous to drive.

 The options list also offers an adaptive suspension that alters its behaviour according to which driving mode you select, but we haven’t had a chance to try it yet.
 All Focuses have driving modes that alter things like steering weight and throttle response, but while you can feel the differences the modes make, they don’t really make the Focus any more engaging to drive.
 Good job it’s already pretty engaging in the first place.